Helotte/Anomaly_Dectection_Project/README.md

 You can upload your data and model in this repository.

-Remember to write 'merge' and 'commit' reason clealy!
+Remember to write 'commit' reason clealy!